chrta/sip_call/README.rst

 In series, a 2k Resistor is used.
 This may have to be tweaked according to the input voltage.
 The output transistors of the opto couplers are connected in parallel in the same polarity to pull the signal to ground, if a current flows through one of the input diodes.
 A pull up resistor (either internal in the ESP32 or external) must be used to pull the signal to 3V3 if no input current is detected and the output transistors are switched off.

+Instead of two PC817 opto couplers, one PC814 can be used to detect the AC signal.
+Because of the different CTR, the resistor values must be tweaked.

+.. image:: hw/door_bell_input_schematic.svg
+	   :width: 600pt

 If the bell transformer delivers enough power, the ESP32 can be powered from it.
 A bridge rectifier, a big capacitor and a cheap switching regulator board can be used for that.

-.. image:: hw/door_bell_input_schematic.svg
-	   :width: 600pt

 License
 -------